 For more information, contact me.

-I propose a component kit with the PCB, the programmed PIC uC and all the passive components, and with a bare housing (non punched panels), see documentation below.
+I propose a component kit with the PCB, the programmed PIC uC and all the passive components, and with a bare housing (raw panels to be punched), see documentation above.
 Contact me if interested.

-My IL-Per software (including the source files) is freely available, my wish is that IL-Per will be the basis for people to develop applications to support the HP-IL.
+The ILPer software (source files included) is freely available, my wish is that ILPer will be the basis for people to develop applications to support the HP-IL.

 The USB PIL-Box uses a FTDI chip.
-The drivers are available at FTDI Web site, they are free, well supported and available for several Operating Systems.
+The drivers are available at FTDI Web site, they are free, well supported and available for most Operating Systems.

 No, there is no need of external supply for the USB version.
 The PIL-Box is powered from the USB cable.